Skip to main content

 How does Columbia Heights Education Campus rank in DC?

-Columbia Heights Education Campus is ranked #51 out of 240 schools in DC.
+Columbia Heights Education Campus ranks #110 of 240 schools in DC.

 What is Columbia Heights Education Campus's MySchoolScout rating?

-Columbia Heights Education Campus has a composite rating of 7.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Columbia Heights Education Campus has a current MySchoolScout rating of 6.4 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Columbia Heights Education Campus?